suncoast-devs/handbook/lessons/prework/prework.md

 through a lesson at
 [Code Academy](https://www.codecademy.com/learn/learn-c-sharp).

-## Fundamentals and Front End Development
+## Fundamentals and Front-End Development

-## Start with the HTML and CSS
+## Start With the HTML and CSS

 Start with some HTML and CSS.
 HTML and CSS are the essentially what the web is all about.
 HTML and CSS are what the user sees and interacts with the most.